Without quitting or losing anything.

 The idea first came to me after reading an article about a woman who gave up alcohol* and how her life was dramatically changed.
 She found love, lost weight, and generally won at life.

-Not all of that happened to me, but my reasons for wanting to remove alcohol was simpler, I wanted to write.
+Not all of that happened to me immediately, but my reasons for wanting to remove alcohol was simpler, I wanted to write.

-The time that I wrote the most was when I first got my motorcycle licence; with a zero alcohol allowance for learners drivers and riders, I was so paranoid about getting breathalysed, that I just didn’t drink, for nine months.
+The time that I completed my first manuscript was when I got my motorcycle licence; with a zero alcohol allowance for learners drivers and riders, I was so paranoid about getting breathalysed, that I just didn’t drink, for nine months.
 Coincidently in that time, I also wrote a play, Compass, my first completed body of work.

 I didn’t make the connection that zero alcohol led to increased writing, until five years later when I was living in New Zealand and my parent’s house burnt down in Australia.